Garchomp Best Moveset

 Step 3Garchomp ✓

-We rate Garchomp S-Tier: one of the best competitive options available.
-At 600 BST, it fits the sweeper role.
+We rate Garchomp B-Tier: a solid choice for the right team.
+At 600 BST, it fits the hazard setter role.
 Base 130 Attack stands out.

 Garchomp can Mega Evolve into Mega Garchomp.
 That's 700 BST, up from 600.
 The stat redistribution often changes its best role.
 Mega Stone required, one per battle.